-Among the highlights of the training are proper coordination with the Bureau of Fire Protection through the practice of sending information during emergencies through CHANT or "Case, Help needed, Address/ landmark, Name or number of patients and Telephone number."
+Bureau of Fire Protection through the practice of sending information during through emergencies "Case, Help CHANT or needed, Address/ landmark, Name or number of patients and Telephone number."

 The participants were also reminded to save and asked to disseminate the hotline number of La Trinidad Fire Station, which is 0910-320-7446, as they also respond with other types of emergencies.